 The relevant statutes vary by state, so we will go into detail on the law in several States, including California, Missouri, and Illinois law, since we actively practice and have many clients throughout these States.
 If you want to know about headphone laws while riding a motorcycle in your State, be sure to email us and request that we add it to the list.

 California Vehicle Code 27400 states, “A person operating a motor vehicle or bicycle may not wear a headset covering, or earplugs in, both ears”.

 Following this are a list of exceptions which will not apply to most normal drivers or riders, but if you would like to check them out, click the link above and you’ll be redirected to the specific California DMV Vehicle Code page.
 Some of the exceptions include hearing aids, operators of emergency vehicles and workers using construction equipment for highway maintenance.

-Basically this law says that it is illegal to cover both ears with anything that will impair hearing.
-But it is legal to cover only one ear.
+This law makes it illegal to cover both ears with anything that will impair hearing.
+At the same time, the way the statute is written shows that it is legal to cover only one ear.
 So it’s as simple as leaving one of your earbuds out while driving or riding.

 Are helmet-speaker systems legal in California?

 Yes.
 Helmet speakers do not cover the ears like headphones, so they are legal for use.
 Helmet speakers are treated the same as speakers mounted directly to the bike (or car for that matter).